sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 `--outpath` The base output directory where the each of the data directories is located.
 If data for any particular alignment is not in this directory, the alignment will be run first.

+`--refresh` Refresh the data - calculate the alignments and matches again, rather than using existing csv files.

+`--refresh-cache` Refresh the index cache files.

+`--combine-only` Only combine the results, since the alignment and matching files already exist.

 ### Outputs:

-A file `red_flags.csv` file containing `vref`, `source` word, `total_score` from the best target word, and scores from the best target word from each reference translation.
-This list is filtered according to each `total_score < 0.05`, and each reference score `> 0.4`, with the average reference score being at least 25 times greater than `total_score` from the text in question.
+A file `red_flags.csv` file containing `vref`, `source` word, `simple_tota` from the best target word, and scores from the best target word from each reference translation.
+This list is filtered according to each `simple_total < 0.1`, and each reference score `> 0.3`, with the average reference score being at least 10 times greater than `simple_total` from the text in question.

 ## align.py